-To make the tea simply add 2 tablespoons of dried goldenrod to a cup and cover with boiling water.
-Allow to steep for 10-15 minutes, then strain and drink.
+To make the tea, simply add 2 tablespoons of dried goldenrod to a cup and cover with boiling water.
+Allow it to steep for 10-15 minutes, then strain and drink.
 You can sweeten with honey if desired.
 Actually, I find the tea is quite palatable without the honey and has a slightly sweet taste with an almost imperceptible bitter aftertaste.
 This may vary with the type.
-Since there are over 100 different types you may find the type you harvest to have slightly different tastes.
+Since there are over 100 different types, you may find the type you harvest to have slightly different tastes.
 The addition of honey also has the added health benefits of the honey.
 A 1-2 punch of healthy natural ingredients.

 A tincture is an alcohol infusion made with high-grade alcohol, such as vodka or grain alcohol.
 You want the alcohol content to be at least 40%.
 This means you need alcohol of at least 80 proof, no matter which you choose.
 Note that increasing the alcohol content doesn’t seem to make a big difference in the finished tincture.
 Just be sure to choose one that has an acceptable taste, as tinctures are made to be taken by mouth.
 It won’t do any good if it sits on a shelf because it tastes so bad!